Ankush1oo8/AttackCapital/README.md

 ## Deployment

+This application is deployed on Vercel at [https://attack-capital-three.vercel.app](https://attack-capital-three.vercel.app).

-For production deployment:
+For your own deployment:

 1. **Deploy to Vercel**: The application is optimized for Vercel deployment
-2. **Configure Environment**: Ensure all Supabase environment variables are set
+2. **Configure Environment**: Set `OPENMIC_API_KEY` and ensure all Supabase environment variables are configured
-3. **Update Webhooks**: Replace ngrok URLs with production URLs in OpenMic
+3. **Update Webhooks**: Replace development URLs with production URLs in OpenMic dashboard
 4. **SSL Certificate**: Ensure HTTPS for webhook security

 ## Contributing